 “Offering” means the sale of SAFEs in the Company pursuant to the terms of this Memorandum.

-“Operating Agreement” means the written Operating Agreement of Company3 LLC, a Nevada limited liability company, as may be amended from time to time.
+“Operating Agreement” means the written Amended and Restated Operating Agreement of Company3 LLC, a Nevada limited liability company, as may be amended from time to time.

 “SAFEs” means a Simple Agreement for Future Equity purchased in this Offering, or otherwise issued to persons and entities, subject to the SAFE contained in Exhibit 3.